Druesel/ha-advanced-blueprints/PV_Excess_Control/README.md

 - For each appliance which should be controlled, create a new automation based on the *PV Excess Control* blueprint
 - After creating the automation, manually execute it once.
 This will send the chosen configuration parameters and sensors to the python module and start the optimizer in the background
 - The python module stays active in background, even if HA or the complete system is restarted
+- Optional: use the **max battery draw** parameter to specify how many watts may be drawn from your battery before appliances are shut down

 ### Update
 - To update the configuration, simply update the chosen parameters and values in your automation, which was created based on the blueprint.